English phrasal verbs: Shifting

 Shifting occurs between two (or more) sister constituents that appear on the same side of their head.
 The lighter constituent shifts leftward and the heavier constituent shifts rightward, and this happens to accommodate the relative weight of the two.
 Dependency grammar trees are again used to illustrate the point:

 The trees illustrate when shifting can occur.
 English sentence structures that grow down and to the right are easier to process.
 There is a consistent tendency to place heavier constituents to the right, as is evident in the a-trees.
-Shifting is possible when the resulting structure does not contradict this tendency, as is evident in the b-trees.
+Shifting is possible when the resulting structure does not contradict that tendency, as is evident in the b-trees.
 Note again that the particle verb constructions (in orange) qualify as catenae in both the a- and b-trees.
-Shifting does not alter this fact.
+Shifting does not alter that fact.

-Similar constructions in other languages

-Prepositional verbs are very common in many languages, though they would not necessarily be analyzed as a distinct verb type: they are simply verbs followed by prepositional phrases.